Preparation of the Dossier

 Special Review Considerations

-Appeal: An Academic Coordinator has the right to appeal his/her denied personnel action within 30 calendar days of notification of denial by submitting an appeal letter via the chair, to the dean, addressing each of the specific criticisms which led to the denial recommendation by the reviewer(s).
-Since the action is non-redelegated, the dean evaluates the appeal, writes a recommendation, and forwards all of the material to the office of the Vice Provost-Academic Affairs.
-These materials are then referred to the ASPC for review and recommendation.
-The Vice Provost-Academic Affairs makes the final decision after reviewing all materials including the recommendation from ASPC.
+Appeal: An Academic Coordinator has the right to appeal a denied advancement action within 30 calendar days of notification of denial by submitting an appeal letter via the chair, to the dean, addressing each of the specific criticisms which led to the denial recommendation by the reviewer(s).

 Term Appointment: A term appointment is an appointment for a specific period that ends on a specified date.
 An appointment with an established ending date is self-terminating subject to the notice requirements of APM 137-32.
 The University has the discretion to appoint and reappoint non-Senate academic appointees with term appointments; reappointment is not automatic.
 All appointees in the Academic Coordinator series have term appointments.